-If we change the contact information for the THW liaison, you will receive a notice in the mail.
-You can also find up-to-date information on our website at: [www.website.com].
+If we change the contact information for the THW liaison, you can find up-to-date information on our website at: [www.website.com].

 Extra services

 <In Lieu of Services (ILOS)> [CCO Name] offers services or settings that are medically appropriate alternatives to services covered by OHP.
 These are called “in lieu of services” (ILOS).
 They are offered as helpful options for members.
 [CCO Name] offers the following ILOS: